Housecall Providers Board of Directors

 Andy Mendenhall, MD

-As President and CEO, Dr. Andy Mendenhall oversees all aspects of Central City Concern.
+As President and CEO, Andy oversees all aspects of Central City Concern.
 Andy joined CCC in 2017 as Senior Medical Director for Substance Use Disorder Services (SUDS) and became Chief Medical Officer (CMO) in 2018.
 During his tenure, Andy has elevated and diversified CCC’s service level to offer a broad array of evidence-based practices to match client needs.
 As CMO, Andy brought oversight and responsibility for the agency’s medical and clinical services, provided leadership to staff, helped set the agency’s strategic direction, promoted ethical and quality care and led CCC through the COVID-19 pandemic.
 He became President and CEO in July 2022.
 Andy is Board Certified in Addiction Medicine and Family Medicine.
 He graduated from the University of Portland and trained as a medical student and resident family physician at OHSU.
 He worked at Providence Health Systems and CleanSlate Centers, and co-founded an outpatient integrated treatment program called HealthWorks NW, which was acquired by Hazelden Betty Ford in 2012.
 Andy’s heart has always been anchored in service work to the most vulnerable and simultaneously resilient members of the Portland metropolitan region.

 Megan Jensen, MBA